VA Loans: A 71-Year History

 Note that the appraisal does not serve as a replacement for a home inspection and, thus, the VA does not guarantee the condition of the home under contract.
 It’s your responsibility as a home buyer to have the property properly inspected.

-The U.S. housing market has shown steady signs of improvement since October 2011 and values are expected to rise over the next 18 months, too.
-For first-time buyers using the VA home loan program, and for eligible move-up buyers, too, the VA home loan program exists as a flexible and inexpensive way to buy a home.
+For first-time buyers using the VA home loan program, and for eligible move-up buyers, the VA home loan program exists as a flexible and inexpensive way to buy a home.